borelcantelli/borelcantelli.github.io/ml/reinforcement/theoretical.md

 1. Initialize the policy $\pi$ randomly, note the current state.
 2. Evaluate the policy $\pi$ by calculating the $V$ function.
 3. Take an action based on $\pi$, and improve the policy by calculating the $Q$ function and updating the policy with the argmax.
+(This is called a greedy policy update)
 4. Repeat steps 2 and 3 until the policy converges to the optimal policy.

 In step 3, we take an action based on the policy, and then update the policy based on the $Q$ function.
 This is called an **on-policy** algorithm, since we learn the policy while interacting with the environment using the said policy.
 An **off-policy** algorithm is one where we learn the policy while interacting with the environment using a different policy, for example, we can evaluate the policy by randomly sampling an action to take in our updates to $Q$.